 When calculating the hours worked by employees, it’s helpful to know how to add breaks to your time sheet.
 There are several ways to add a lunch break into the hours worked by employees, we’ll cover the break start and end method.

-- Create the Break Start Column and add the breaks into the cells.
+- Create the Break Start Column and add all of the breaks into the cells.

 You can just leave the column format on automatic, Google Sheets will do the rest.

-2. Create the Break End Column and leave the format on automatic.
+2. Next, create the Break End Column and leave the format on automatic.

 3. Calculate the hours for the Hours Worked Column.
 So, E2 = (B2-A2) + (D2-C2).
 Which is, (Break Start – Time Start) + (Time Out – Break End) = Hours Worked for the day.

-Calculate that for every row, so it should look like this.
+Calculate that for every row, so that your Hours Worked Column looks like this.

 So, E3 = (B3-A3) + (D3-C3), etc.